hopenbuild/App-hopen/README.md

      - `<out-edge>` and `<in-edge>` can be anything usable as a table index, provided that table index appears in the corresponding operation's descriptor.
+     - returns the name of the edge?
+Maybe a fluent interface?
    - `DAG:connect(<op1>, <op2>)`: creates a dependency edge from `<op1>` to
      `<op2>`, indicating that `<op1>` must be run before `<op2>`.
      Does not transfer any data from `<op1>` to `<op2>`.